-Chapter 7 Data Types
+Chapter 7 Type Systems

-June 23, 2015
+June 15, 2016

-7.1 Type systems
+Type systems

-- Hardware can interpret bits in memory in various ways: as instructions, addresses, integers, floating point, fixed point, or perhaps even as character data. - But bits are bits; types are conceptually imposed over the bits, and not realized in hardware.
+- Hardware can interpret bits in memory in various ways: as instructions, addresses, integers, floating point, fixed point, or perhaps even as character data. - But bits are bits; types are conceptually imposed over the bits, and not realized in hardware. - Types are cognitive constructs that can - allow humans to read code more easily - allow humans to understand and reason about code more fully allow humans to limit constructs to reasonable inputs and constrain the outputs and a set of rules for type equivalence

-7.1 Type systems
+Type systems

-- A type system consists of - a mechanism to define types and associate these types with language constructs and a set of rules for type equivalence
+- A type system consists of - a mechanism to define types and associate these types with language constructs

-7.1 Type systems and subroutines
+Type systems and subroutines